Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

-where $U$ is the intraorbital Coulomb repulsion.
-Any rise of $T_{\mathrm{K}}$ with decreasing $\Gamma$ is therefore counter-intuitive.
-Note that an alternative fitting procedure proposed by \v{Z}itko \cite{zitko11a} leads to a similar, although less dramatic, increase (Fig.~\ref{fig2_cond-Frota}b).
+where $U$ is the intraorbital Coulomb repulsion~\cite{Haldane_1978,Krishna-murth_1980} and the particle-hole symmetry is assumed.
+Because it is expected that lifting reduces $\Gamma_{\mathrm{S}}$ but keeps $\Gamma_{\mathrm{T}}$ approximately constant, any rise of $T_{\mathrm{K}}$ with increasing $z$ is counterintuitive.
+The first hint, that the problem might be in the estimation of $T_{\mathrm{K}}$ comes from an alternative fitting procedure proposed by \v{Z}itko \cite{zitko11a}.
+Although it leads to a similar behavior as Frota fitting (Fig.~\ref{fig2_cond-Frota}b) the increase of $T_{\mathrm{K}}$ is much less dramatic.

-To clarify the behavior of $T_K$ with changing $z$, especially once $T_{\mathrm{K}}$ reaches values close to $T_\mathrm{exp}$, and being guided by an analogous observation in a different system that the determination of $T_{\mathrm{K}}$ from zero-field data only can be erroneous \cite{Zhang13}, we turn to spectra that were recorded at finite magnetic fields (Fig.~\ref{fig2_cond-Frota}c, d and Fig.~\ref{fig3_maps}a,~b).
-The presence of the magnetic field leads to a splitting of the zero-bias conductance peak at sufficiently large $z$.
-Note however, that the splitting occurs at different $z$ values --- at $B=2.0$~T, the spectrum is split at $z\simeq 450$~pm, whereas at $2.8$~T a splitting is observed already at $z\simeq 400$~pm.
-After an initial increase, the splitting remains constant during further tip retraction.